topjs/AgoraLive/AgoraLive-Android/README.md

 ### Virtual Host Image Resource

-The virtual host image resources are not part of FaceUnity SDK, you need to download from (here).
-Unzip the archive and copy the following files to `app/src/main/assets` like:
+The virtual host image resources are not part of FaceUnity SDK, please contact us for these files.
+Unzip and copy the following files to `app/src/main/assets` like:

 ```
 app